-Although administrators have long accepted the need for backing up individual virtual machines, it has become increasingly important to also protect the virtualization hosts and the virtualization infrastructure
+Although administrators have long accepted the need for backing up individual virtual machines, it has become increasingly important to also protect the virtualization hosts and the virtualization infrastructure as a whole.
+This article explains some reasons why you should consider protecting your virtualization infrastructure, as well as discussing some specific components that need to be protected.

 The virtualization infrastructure is more complex than it used to be